 - Hotel Montenegro

-Veles is another town which is on the larger side of a ‘small town’ scale with a population exceeding 40,000.
+Veles is another town that is on the larger side of a ‘small town’ scale with a population exceeding 40,000.
 It sits on the banks of the Vardar River just forty-five minutes south of the nation’s capital, Skopje.

-It is a traditional city whose history saw control by the Bulgarian and Serbian Empires before being taken over by present-day Macedonia where it has remained.
+It is a traditional city whose history saw control by the Bulgarian and Serbian Empires before being taken over by present-day Macedonia, where it has remained.
 Being that it has a long history, you can see the influences in the Veles architecture – especially in its Old Town.

 The Old Town of Veles, with its winding roads and hilly streets, paint an exciting picture of life in Macedonia with its renowned custom wood housing, churches built into the hillsides, and beautiful clock towers in the most random places.

 That is not the only alluring detail about Velles.
-Book junkies would love the fact that it is the birthplace of modern Macedonian literature thanks to the nationally famous novelist, Koco Racin.
+Book junkies would love the fact that it is the birthplace of modern Macedonian literature, thanks to the nationally famous novelist Koco Racin.

-Veles is a city of history, culture, poetry, tradition, and everything in between and it would be a shame to miss it on your Macedonian road trip.
+Veles is a city of history, culture, poetry, tradition, and everything in between, and it would be a shame to miss it on your Macedonian road trip.